 What The Analysis Found

 In total, these two steps alone resulted in an additional $20,000 per month in his pocket.
-That was just analyzing the sales and marketing part of his budget.
-We had not even begun to dive into the true operational structure of his operations.
+That was analyzing the sales and marketing part of his budget.
+We had not even begun to dive into the true operating structure of his operations.